-Network visualization (or ‘link analysis’ as it is more commonly called by fraud teams) has long been a vital part of the fraud investigators arsenal.
-Powerful and well-designed network visualization is the ideal tool to overcome data challenges and investigate fraud in an interactive and intuitive way.
+Network visualization – or ‘link analysis’ as it is more commonly called by fraud teams – has long been a vital part of the fraud investigator’s arsenal.
+Powerful and well-designed link analysis functionality embedded into your fraud detection tool is the ideal way to overcome data challenges and investigate fraud in an interactive and intuitive way.

 Most insurance fraud detection systems work in a similar way.
-Data is collated on a huge scale, rule scored and typically sorted into three categories: fraud, not fraud and unsure.
+Data is collated, rule-scored and sorted into three categories: fraud, not fraud and unsure.

 A team of analysts then manually reviews the ‘unsures’ – a careful balancing act between keeping genuine customers happy with fast, accurate decisions and preventing real frauds from getting through.

-KeyLines is a great way of visually presenting these complex scenarios in a simple format, directly embedded in the investigation workflow.
+Link analysis is a great way to view these complex scenarios in a simple format, directly embedded in the investigation workflow.

-In a real-world deployment of a fraud visualization system, an investigator would be interested in a large number of data points.
+In a real-world fraud detection tool, an investigator would be interested in a large number of data points.

-Their data model will depend on their business processes, structures and operations.
-Different approaches will require different data points, but some typical elements will include:
+The data model would depend on their business processes, structures, and operations, but some typical elements include:

-This model places claims and policies at the top of a hierarchy, with third party and policy holder information on the next level.
+This model places claims and policies at the top of a hierarchy, with the third party and policyholder information on the next level.

-For the purposes of this example, however, we have greatly simplified the visual data model:
+For the purposes of this example, however, we’ll simplify the visual data model:

-Our first step is to load our disputed claim, using the hierarchy layout to simplify the view.
+Our first step is to load the disputed claim in a link analysis chart, using the sequential layout to simplify the view.

 In this example, we have two people (Stephen Porter and Julia Rodriguez) claiming for damage to their vehicles.
-An additional person, Everett Page, is included in the claim as a witness.
+A third person, Everett Page, is named in the claim as a witness.

-After loading a claim, the user is offered the ability to ‘find matches’.
-This runs a query back to the database (in this example we used the DataStax DSE Graph and Gremlin query language under the hood) to find all other claims sharing any similar attributes:
+After loading a claim, the user can ‘find matches’.
+This runs a query back to the database to find all other claims sharing any similar attributes:

 Doing so returns two other claims – 2015-06-07 and 2015-03-16 – which show matches on the vehicle and address of a claimant in the original case being investigated.

-To emphasize unusual connections, we can use KeyLines’ combine feature to merge identical nodes:
+To emphasize unusual connections, we can use our toolkits’ combo feature to combine identical nodes:

-This adjusts the layout of our network so we can more easily see unusual connections.
+This adjusts the layout of our network so we can see unusual connections more easily.

-Here we can see our original claimant’s address in Colnbrook Street is associated with an earlier claim.
-Given they share a surname, however, it is not necessarily suspicious.
+Here we see our original claimant’s address in Colnbrook Street is associated with an earlier claim.
+Given they share a surname it’s not really suspicious.

 Our witness, Everett Page, shares an address with a man named Walter Stewart, who has previously made a claim relating to one of the vehicles involved in this incident.

-At this point an investigator would probably want to escalate this case for special investigation.
-We can use a context menu to help our analyst progress this further through the workflow:
+At this point, a fraud analyst would probably want to escalate this case for further investigation.
+We can use a context menu to help our analyst progress this through the workflow:

 Representing data as a network offers an engaging way for analysts to rapidly understand events.
-By incorporating KeyLines into existing claims management workflow, we have made the process simple and intuitive.
+Adding link analysis to your to existing claims management workflow makes the process simple and intuitive.

-This is a simple example, using synthesized data, of how KeyLines can make a complex and high-risk exercise simpler and more intuitive.
+This is a simple example, using synthesized data, of how our link analysis toolkits can make a complex and high-risk exercise simpler and more intuitive.

-If you want to try KeyLines on your own data, just request a trial account.
+If you want to try our toolkits on your own data, just request a trial account.